waynetee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: Supported platforms:**<br>
 PropertyWhiz has been extensively tested on Microsoft Windows 10 and Ubuntu 20.04.
-However, recent versions of Windows and GNU Linux are also likely to work.
+However, recent versions of Windows and GNU Linux are also likely to work with PropertyWhiz.

 </div>

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `propertywhiz.jar` from [here](https://github.com/AY2122S1-CS2103T-W11-4/tp/releases).
+2. Download the latest `propertywhiz.jar` file from [here](https://github.com/AY2122S1-CS2103T-W11-4/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your PropertyWhiz.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The [GUI](#glossary) similar to below should appear in a few seconds.
 Note how the app contains some sample data.<br>

    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. PropertyWhiz has a [Command Line Interface (CLI)](#glossary).
+To tell PropertyWhiz what to do, type a command into the command box at the top and press Enter to execute it.
+Don't worry if you make a mistake, PropertyWhiz will tell you what went wrong and let you try again.<br>
    Some example commands you can try:

     * **`clear`** : Deletes all properties/buyers.
 Enter `clear` to start from scratch!

     * **`list`** : Lists all properties/buyers.

-    * **`add`** Adds a property/buyer.
+    * **`add`** : Adds a property/buyer.
         * e.g. `add property n/Blk 123 a/123, Clementi Rd, #04-20, 1234665 s/James Lee p/61234567 e/example@email.com $/100000 t/HDB t/3rm`

     * **`delete`** : Deletes a property/buyer shown in the current list at the given index.